-- 4.2.7 The gross GHG emissions from the proposed development would be 0.28% of the UK's national carbon budget during 2023-2027 and 0.32% of the 2028-2032 budget.
-Gross GHG emissions would be 3.4% of the national carbon budget in 2050, based on the 80% reduction compared to 1990 baseline emissions required by the Climate Change Act 2008.
-No national carbon budgets have yet been set for the remaining intervening periods to 2050. - 4.2.8 While the proposed development's GHG emissions would fall under the EU ETS as a new entrant, which the national carbon budget is net of (i.e. treating all UK ETS sector emissions as capped to the UK's agreed effort-sharing level), it is not known whether UK participation in the EU ETS will continue following Brexit.
+4.2.7 The gross GHG emissions from the proposed development would be 0.34% of the UK's national carbon budget during 2023-2027 and 0.38% of the 2028-2032 budget.
+No national carbon budgets have yet been set for the remaining intervening periods to 2050.

+- 4.2.8 By 2050, if the UK has reached the legislated goal of net zero national emissions (with the acknowledgement that net zero will be distributed unevenly across economic sectors), the proposed development if operating with unabated emissions at that time would be likely to make a large contribution to remaining residual power-sector emissions. - 4.2.9 While the proposed development's GHG emissions would fall under the EU ETS as a new entrant, which the national carbon budget is net of (i.e. treating all UK ETS sector emissions as capped to the UK's agreed effort-sharing level), it is not known whether UK participation in the EU ETS will continue following the Brexit transition period or whether an equivalent cap-based mechanism (as opposed to tax-based incentive to reductions) will be implemented.